 I’ve had really good luck with recipes in the last few weeks.
 I’ve tried so many and only had one failure.
 I tried vegan cheddar ice cream, but the texture was off in a big way.
 Not sure what went wrong with that.
 I’ve certainly found a few new gems to throw into the current rotation.

 The all-star line-up was led by Elenore Earth’s cheesy spaghetti.
-We were sonot ready for this explosion of flavor.
+We were so not ready for this explosion of flavor.
 We both inhaled it before capturing the beauty in a photo.
 I only had one zucchini, so I added a pack of kelp noodles which lent a nice crunch to the whole thing.
 I chopped a bunch of tomatoes and basil and scattered them atop the spaghetti.
 Along with the hemp seeds, these garnishes elevated the bowl to new levels.
-J, who doesn’t like to compare vegan or healthy foods to their meat-laden or unhealthy counterparts, couldn’t stop the flood of nostalgia.
-He kept thinking back to fettuccini alfredo and white cheddar macaroni.
-J is a pasta lover and not one to eat vegetable noodles, so I was a little surprised by his enthusiasm for these zuke noodles.
-This one’s a keeper.
+My guy, who doesn’t like to compare vegan or healthy foods to their meat-laden or unhealthy counterparts, couldn’t stop the flood of nostalgia.
+He kept thinking back to fettuccine alfredo and white cheddar macaroni.

 Peaches are rolling in with our weekly CSA pick-ups.
 I was immensely pleased with both the cardamom-scented peach ice cream and the roasted peach and ginger chia pudding I made.
 The ice cream got rave reviews from friends and family.
 It was the best I’ve had in a long while.
 With my second batch, I made a gluten-free almond amaretto cake to be served alongside it.
 It was wonderful.
 The chia pudding’s flavor peaked the day after making it just as Gena suggests.
 I’ve never roasted peaches before.
 They were so tasty!
 I’m reluctant to turn on the oven most days, but this was worth it.